Defii-Tech-Labs/BaselineProtocolZK/README.md

 - Once the BPI subject is created, a BPI subject account is created for both the supplier and buyer.
 - The BPI subject account is created using the `createBpiSubjectAccount` function, which takes in the subject's ID and public key as input.
-- The BPI subject account is used to manage the subject's data and ensure that only authorized parties can access it.
+- The BPI subject account is used to manage the subject's data and ensure that only authorized parties can access it. `BPISubjectAccount` participates in a workgroup, creates workflows and worksteps based on business logic, and authorises transactions by signing them with its private key.

 **Step 4: Create "Origination" Workgroup**

 - A workgroup is created for the origination process, which is used to manage the workflow and transactions.
 - The workgroup is created using the `createWorkgroup` function, which takes in the workgroup's name and description as input.
+- Relevant BPI subjects (supplier and buyer) are added as participants in the workgroup.

 **Step 5: Create Worksteps**

-- Worksteps are created for each step in the origination process, such as creating a transaction and verifying the transaction result.
+- Worksteps are created for each step in the origination process, such as checking the invoice amounts, validating the national certificate of supplier, and verifying the supplier company details.
 - The worksteps are created using the `createWorkstep` function, which takes in the workstep's name and description as input.

 **Step 6: Create Workflow & Add Worksteps**

 - A workflow is created to manage the origination process, which includes the worksteps created in the previous step.
-- The workflow is created using the `createWorkflow` function, which takes in the workflow's name and description as input.
-- The worksteps are added to the workflow using the `addWorkstepToWorkflow` function.
+- This workflow will be added to the workgroup created in Step 4.

 **Step 7: Add Transaction Schemas to Worksteps**